MicrosoftDocs/learn/learn-pr/azure/intro-to-postgres/includes/2-what-is-azure-database-postgresql.md

 :::row:::
 :::column span="3":::

-**Cosmos Database for PostgreSQL** delivers scale across multiple machines.
+**Cosmos DB for PostgreSQL** delivers scale across multiple machines.
 It serves applications that require greater scale and performance, generally workloads that are approaching--or already exceed--100 GB of data.
-Cosmos Database for PostgreSQL can also be deployed and managed on-premises, on the edge, or on multi-cloud environments using Azure Arc.
+Cosmos DB for PostgreSQL can also be deployed and managed on-premises, on the edge, or on multi-cloud environments using Azure Arc.

 The Azure layer gives each deployment option four noticeable benefits: